 Design Perspectives on Digital Healthcare

-As the MAKEAWARE! project enters its final phase, this event opens a space for reflection on the challenges and insights that have emerged around data collection and use within design practices—particularly in healthcare contexts.
+With MAKEAWARE! approaching its final phase, this workshop opens the space to reflect on the challenges and insights arising from the collection and use of data in design practices, especially within healthcare settings.

 “Design Perspectives on Digital Healthcare” is a conversation-based event that brings together five leading experts in design research, working at the intersection of participatory practices, data ethics, and health.